middle-ages/react-compinators/README.md

    - For example when different parts of an application require functionality such as:
      1. Authentication guards.
-     2. Memoizing component props in local storage so they are not lost on browser refresh.
+     2. Memoizing component props in local storage, lest they be lost on browser refresh.
      3. Logging
-   - And you would rather not change the source code of components involved.
+   - But you would rather not touch the source code of components involved.
 2. When _more components but fewer props_ is preferable to _fewer components but more props_.
-     - For example, when writing components for a design system driven library, it is common to create a highly configurable component, for example a `<Button>`, and then derive various _variants_ from it, for example:
+     - For example, when writing components for a design-system driven library, it is common to create a highly configurable component, for example a `<Button>`, and then derive various _variants_ from it, for example:
       `<PrimaryButton>` or `<SecondaryButton>`.